ImY0mu/smmo-wiki-resources/en/activities-and-challenges/travelling.md

 The party owner is able to:
 - View and accept/reject join requests
-- Send party invites to people in their friends listR
+- Send party invites to people in their friends list
 - Receive (optional) in-game notifications when a player joins their party
 -
 The party owner cannot join another travel party if they own one, and must delete it to join other parties.
 Additionally, a party cannot be renamed, so for a different name the party must be deleted and a new one created.